stanford-oval/Churro/README.md

 - `--engine <key>` is required for `llm` and `finetuned` systems; see `churro/utils/llm/models.py` for the full `MODEL_MAP` of logical keys (GPT-4/5, Claude, Gemini, Qwen 2.5, MiniCPM, CHURRO, and more).
 - `--tensor-parallel-size` / `--data-parallel-size` tune vLLM scaling for local engines.
 - `--resize <pixels>` optionally resizes large images before inference.

+Optionally, add `--binarize` to pre-process each dataset page with a neural image binarizer before OCR.

 Outputs land under `workdir/results/<split>/<system>_<engine>/` (the engine suffix is omitted for `azure` and `mistral_ocr`).